The Connecticut Governor's Fellowship

 Skills and Experience

-• 4 to 8 years of work experience, with a track record of achievement and ability to work independently in fast‐paced work environments and lead projects from start to finish.
+• 3-8 years of work experience, with a track record of achievement and ability to work independently in fast-paced work environments and lead projects from start to finish.

-• Proven ability to work comfortably across sectors and among a diversity of stakeholders.
+• Proven ability to work comfortably across teams and among a diversity of stakeholders.

 • Relevant subject matter and/or functional expertise.